Duncan-McD/OCamlStocks/README.md

  - s is the Reddit Score of a post containing a stock,
  - c is the connotation of that post (This is calculated using the VaderSentiment)
  - n is the number of reddit posts containg this particular stock
- - h is the history score which is calculated from the Yahoo Reccomendation Rating with the falling equation where r is the recommendation rating
+ - h is the history score, which is calculated from the Yahoo Reccomendation Rating with the following equation where r is the recommendation rating:

 <img src="https://github.com/Duncan-McD/OCamlStocks/blob/main/resources/history_score.png" height="100">